bajamircea/bajamircea.github.io/_posts/2015-10-04-pi-gertduino-start.markdown

 ## See it working

-To see the leds blinking, you need to remove the reset for the ATmega328.
+To see the LEDs blinking, you need to remove the reset for the ATmega328p.
 Either:

 - remove the jumper from the reset position
 - or use the `reset_off` script from the `~/gertduino` folder

+The `reset_off` and `reset_on` scripts also have issues, possibly because GPIO 8 on Raspbery Pi is now in default input mode.
+Commenting the last statement (`# echo 8 > /sys/class/gpio/unexport`) gives mixed results.
+But that's a battle for another time.

 And that's the initial setup for the GertDuino board with a Raspbery Pi 2.